v

 Original Articles

 Original research manuscripts should describe experimental and/or clinical studies in biomedicine, including exploratory and hypothesis-driven studies of basic or applied research.
 The data described in the article should have been generated exclusively from an original research study, and the results should be supported by appropriate statistical analyses.
 To enhance the quality and transparency of health research, the preparation of the manuscript should adhere to the appropriate reporting guidelines according to specific study types.
-Please find detailed information in section "Study Reporting Guidelines".
+Please find detailed information in the section "Study Reporting Guidelines".

-Manuscript structure: Title page, structured Abstract, Keywords, Introduction, Materials and Methods, Results, Discussion, Conclusions, Declarations, References, Tables, Figures Legends/Figures, Supplemental materials (if any).
+Manuscript structure: (~ 5000 words, ~ 8 figures/tables, ~ 50 references) Title page, structured Abstract, Keywords, Introduction, Materials and Methods, Results, Discussion, Conclusions, Declarations, References, Tables, Figures Legends/Figures, Supplemental materials (if any).
 The Materials and Methods section needs to state which guideline has been applied, and the corresponding checklist should be submitted along with the manuscript.
+A structured Abstract with subheadings (Background and objectives, Methods, Results, Conclusions) is required and must not exceed 250 words.
+It is recommended to include 6 to 12 keywords.

 Reviews

 Review manuscripts should describe the most recent advances or challenges in a specific field or specialty of biomedicine.
-The information should be presented as a logical summary of the current knowledge and should provide novel insights or hypothesis into the topic and reasoned recommendations for future research directions.
+The information should be presented as a logical summary of the current knowledge and should provide novel insights or hypotheses into the topic and reasoned recommendations for future research directions.
 Illustrations, diagrams, algorithms, tables, and other visual aids are strongly encouraged.
 A Methods section is not necessary, unless the focus of the article is on methodology.

-Words limit: The maximum length of the main manuscript is 10000 words, with no more than 10 figures and tables combined and 300 references.
-The Abstract is presented as a single paragraph with no subheadings and must not exceed 250 words.
+Manuscript structure: (~ 10000 words, ~ 10 figures/tables, ~ 300 references) Title page, unstructured Abstract, Keywords, Introduction, Viewpoints (one-by-one), Conclusions, Declarations, References, Tables, Figures Legends/Figures, Supplemental materials (if any).
+The Abstract is presented as a single paragraph with no subheadings and must not exceed 300 words.
 It is recommended to include 6 to 12 keywords.

-Mini-reviews are also accepted.
+(~ 3000 words, ~ 2 figures/tables, ~ 70 references) Mini-reviews are also accepted.
 Normally, a mini-review offers a succinct and clear summary of a topic, allowing readers to become up to date on new developments and/or emerging concepts, as well as discuss the following: differing thoughts or controversies; current research gaps; and potential future developments in the field.

 Systematic Reviews and Meta-analyses